Guide to works in Rennes City Centre

 Those who are returning to Rennes railway station can visit the CPAM building, located opposite the Les Champs Libres cultural centre (metro Charles de Gaulle) and some 100 metres from the station.
 In the building’s foyer you can see the mural structure created there in 1984.
 An openwork panel made of idigbo, a tropical hardwood, it measures 10.44 x 2.90 m.
 The vertical elements are 15 cm in width and 4 cm in depth.
 The viewer’s reading of the rhythmic geometric forms changes according to where they are standing.

-Destination Rennes organnises occasional tours of works by Francis Pellerin on public display in the city.
+Destination Rennes organises occasional tours of works by Francis Pellerin on public display in the city.

 This photograph shows members of the tour group on 23-04-2023.
-After visiting the stations of the Cross in the church of Saint Yves, theu went on to view works by the artist at the Musée des Beaux Arts de Rennes.
+After visiting the Stations of the Cross in the Church of Saint Yves, they went on to view works by the artist at the Musée des Beaux-Arts de Rennes.